-We live in a world where the challenges we’re trying to solve are ever evolving and complex.
 To build innovative solutions, companies have to move beyond hiring for the same kinds of pedigrees, and think about team building in terms of combinations of individual strengths.
 To provide a tool to help with that kind of thinking, SYPartners looked at the archetypes of effective leaders and pattern-mapped their attributes to come up with 21 different Superpowers.
-They range from empathy—a strong ability to understand client/user/team needs—to systems building—understanding all of the pieces of a process—to creative thinking, grit, and decisiveness, among others.
+They range from empathy—a strong ability to understand client/user/team needs—to systems thinking—understanding all of the pieces of a process—to creative thinking, grit, and decisiveness, among others.

 Though you might identify with more than one Superpower, it helps to think about them in the context of your work, and specifically what you bring to your team.
 Superpowers also don’t necessarily conform to roles.
 There’s no reason someone in the finance department can’t have creativity for their superpower, or the team leader might have empathy.
 And though it might be easy to think of some strengths as sexier or more reliable, they’re all valuable to a team—and that’s the whole point.

 Cast and Activate Your Team